PDE-Free Mass-Constrained Learning of Complex Systems with Hidden States: Case Studies

-For our illustrations, we consider the Hughes model~\cite{hughes2002continuum} to generate high-fidelity crowd motion data.
-The model relies on three behavioral hypotheses: (i) pedestrian speed $f(\rho)$ depends solely on the local density $\rho$, following empirical traffic-flow relationships~\cite{greenshields1934study,lighthill1955kinematic}; (ii) pedestrians move in the direction that minimizes a potential function $\phi$, representing perceived travel effort or time; and (iii) individuals aim to minimize travel time while avoiding high-density regions, modeled via a separable cost function combining speed $f(\rho)$ and a discomfort factor $g(\rho)$.
+The Hughes model~\cite{hughes2002continuum} relies on three behavioral hypotheses: (i) pedestrian speed $f(\rho)$ depends solely on the local density $\rho$, following empirical pedestrian-flow relationships~\cite{greenshields1934study,lighthill1955kinematic}; (ii) pedestrians move in the direction that minimizes a potential function $\phi$, representing perceived travel effort or time; and (iii) individuals aim to minimize travel time while avoiding high-density regions, modeled via a separable cost function combining speed $f(\rho)$ and a discomfort factor $g(\rho)$.
 This yields a coupled PDE system for crowd density $\rho$ and potential $\phi$:

 with $\|\nabla \phi\| = \sqrt{(\partial \phi / \partial x)^2 + (\partial \phi / \partial y)^2}$.
 Here, $f(\rho)$ represents the pedestrian speed, while $g(\rho)$ accounts for the pedestrian discomfort at high crowd densities.
 A linear velocity–density relationship is considered, expressed as